- mSecure 5 is the first and only version of mSecure to use an account system.

-If you are someone who used older versions of mSecure on different types of devices, like on a Mac and iPhone, a Windows PC and Android phone, or all of the above, you may remember the surprise and possibly even frustrated when you found out you had to purchase the app again for each device.
+If you are someone who used older versions of mSecure on different types of devices, like on a Mac and iPhone, a Windows PC and Android phone, or all of the above, you may remember the surprise, and possibly even frustration, when you found out you had to purchase the app again for each device.
 It may have seemed like a way for us to acquire more money from our customers, but the real reason multiple purchases were required is because there was no account system in those versions of mSecure.
 Since we had not yet built an online system able to store our customer's licensing information, there was no way for us to know if the user had previously purchased the app on a different device.
 Whether or not you were licensed to use mSecure on each device was entirely handled by the app store from where you purchased it.

-For mSecure 5, there we now use our own servers and with it, for the first time in the history of the app, user accounts now exist.
+With the release of mSecure 5, we now use our own servers and with it, for the first time in the history of the app, user accounts now exist.
 One of the great benefits of this account system is that licensing is now handled in this centralized system, so our customers no longer have to purchase multiple licenses for each type of device they use.
 All that is needed is to set up your own personal mSecure account, then purchase an "mSecure Pro" license either from within the app or on our website, and the license is associated with your account.
 From that point on, if you sign in to that same account in mSecure 5 on any of your iOS, Mac, Android or Windows devices, the "mSecure Pro" license will be recognized, and you will have full access to all features in the app.
 A single, one-time purchase is all that is needed to run mSecure on all of your devices.